-India’s first smart and child friendly city
+The first of many smart and child friendly cities in India

 Growing up in an urban India